Skip to main content

 • Link the experiment brief to your experiment when you create your experiment in the Nimbus experiment tool.

-Key Resources for Product Managers
+Key Resources for Experiment Owners

 Rather than duplicate links that may later break as the process improves - links to the resources and training videos are in the Workflow Miro Board.